Pedro de Zúñiga: Lordship life

 His wife Isabel granted the will on November 17, 1435.
 Pedro granted the deed of Arras, oath and ratification of the same in favor of Doña Aldonza de Avellaneda, Lady of Avellaneda and Aza, for the marriage of his son Diego with the said Aldonza, dated August 5, 1439. ope Nicholas V, by Apostolic Letter of January 12, 1447, confirmed to Pedro the possession of the Tercias of the Archpriesthood of Peñafiel, Valladolid, which his father Diego had.
 In a letter dated December 1, 1450, Pedro renounced the mayorship of Seville in favor of his son Álvaro.

-The King Juan II of Castile by royal faculty of August 9, 1453 grants license to Pedro and his wife Isabel so that they can found mayorazgos of all their goods.
+The King Juan II of Castile by royal faculty of August 9, 1453, grants license to Pedro and his wife Isabel so that they can found mayorazgos of all their goods.
 Pedro had his palace built in Plasencia in the existing castle, known today as the Castle Palace of the Marquis of Mirabel.

-The chroniclers of his time characterize Pedro as an outstanding knight, a unique man, courageous and hardworking in his person, who for his great worth and great merits was highly appreciated by King John II of Castile and by his son the Prince of Asturias, Henry IV.
-Other chroniclers characterize him as a man of good sense, of few words, an industrious gentleman, brave, persevering, kind, just, a lover of the arts and sciences, and who surrounded himself with men of merit.
+Pedro was widely regarded to be a hardworking and courageous knight by chroniclers, who for his worth and merits was praised by King John II of Castile and by his son the Prince of Asturias, Henry IV.
+Other chroniclers also characterize him as a man of good sense and an industrious gentleman.

 Pedro left his last will and testament in Béjar on March 11, 1450, and a codicil in 1453.
 King John II confirmed the will and codicil by royal decree on November 26, 1453.
 Pedro died in his palace in Valladolid in July 1453 and was buried in the Church of the convent of the Holy Trinity of Valladolid, where his parents were also buried (the convent of the Trinitarians does not exist today, it was located in the Plaza de la Trinidad in Valladolid).